 For many industries, water represents an important raw material in their production.
 Controlling this resource is an integral part of their strategic plan to improve their competitiveness.
 The "Reut "* projects are perfectly in line with this logic and require a detailed analysis of the water in order to ensure its suitability for the applications envisaged.

 Reputation is a key issue for consumer brands that are potentially exposed to activist campaigns.
 Corporate responsibility for water management is under increasing scrutiny.
 This is why many companies are seeking to go beyond current regulations, in order to reassure consumers and to preserve their brand image.

 Tame-Water has developed an innovative approach based on bioassay analyses.
 These analyses consist in evaluating the potential impacts of chemical toxins in a given water sample on bioassays such as bacteria, algae, fungi, yeast and human cells.

 With its range of analyzers and analytical services performed in the laboratory, Tame-Water is able to assess chronic or acute toxicity related to the following families of pollutants and micropollutants:

 - drug residues

 Tame-Water is therefore able to provide a relevant complementary analysis for industries wishing to establish an ecotoxic diagnosis of their process water and wastewater in order to ensure biomonitoring, to implement preventive actions and to evaluate the effectiveness of treatment systems.

-Industrialists will thus be able to better control the quality of their water, anticipate regulatory changes and enhance the value of their environmental approach with their customers.
+Industrialists are thus able to better control the quality of their water, anticipate regulatory changes and promote their environmental approach to their customers.